Want to learn how to become a consultant?

 Focus on the benefits for them.
 Unlike full-time employees, they don’t have to pay you a full-time salary, provide benefits, or give you a bonus.
 They only need to pay you for what they need and the value you’ll create for them.

-It’s a win-win for both parties.
+It’s a win-win.
 You get to work with them as a consultant instead of an employee.
-And they get to receive your value without having to pay you a full-time salary.
+And they get to benefit from your value without having to pay you a full-time salary.

-Learn about the 9 ways to get more consulting clients for alternative means of getting your first client.
+Learn about the 9 ways to get more consulting clients for alternative ways to get your first client.

 Step 5: Creating Your Consulting Discovery Offer